-1. What Is Mediation?
+What Is Divorce Mediation?

-2. Is Mediation Legally Binding?
+Is Mediation Legally Binding?

 There’s no concrete and final decree, and in the end, both parties must accept the terms.
-The mediator doesn’t pass judgment; he or she is only present to facilitate an arrangement between two people.
+The mediator doesn’t pass judgment.
+He or she only facilitates an arrangement between two people.

-3. Why Choose Mediation?
+Why Choose This Path?

 At least if you and your spouse can act civil, play nice, and cooperate.
 The process is often much cheaper and faster than a long, drawn-out trial.
 It’s also much less stressful.

 And if you can truly work together, many people feel better about the result—you’re part of the process, and it’s not just some outsider handing down a decree.

-4. What Types Of Mediation Are There?
+What Types Of Mediation Are There?

 When it comes to mediation, there are three types or styles to choose from.
 Each has its own peculiarities, and which is best for you depends on the circumstances.

-The mediator supports the two sides but allows them to determine the direction and structure of the proceedings.
+The mediator supports both sides but allows them to determine the direction and structure of the proceedings.
 This is most common when both sides want to fix a broken relationship and mend fences.

 One perk many see in mediation is that it doesn’t require a lawyer and the accompanying legal fees.

-A professional can consult and advise you during the process and steer you in the optimal direction.
-They can also make sure the agreement is fair before anything becomes official.
+A professional advises you during the process and steers you in the optimal direction.
+They also make sure the agreement is fair before anything becomes official.

-6. How Long Does Mediation Take?
+How Long Does It Take?

 Another benefit of mediation is that it’s usually a much shorter process.
 Instead of a lengthy trial, most only last a day or two.

 It’s often much more convenient, as you can schedule appointments to fit into your calendar rather than wait for the court to set a date.

 Is Mediation Confidential?

-The mediation process is confidential.
+The mediation process is also confidential.
 Conversations and communication between you and your spouse remain private.
 Moderators keep any information they receive confidential as part of their professional code of conduct.

-8. How Do I Choose A Mediator?
+How Do You Choose A Mediator?

-If yours is a high asset divorce, look for one with experience in financial matters.
+If yours is a high-asset divorce, look for one with experience in financial matters.
 When child custody is a big issue, find someone who focuses on that topic.

 How Is Mediation Different From Arbitration?

 Arbitration is another form of alternate dispute resolution.
 Similar in process to mediation—two sides sit down with a third party instead of going to court—the two have key differences.

-Both sides present evidence and make arguments, but the moderator has the power to render a decision.
+In arbitration, however the moderator has the power to render a decision.